dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

     ```
     2.
     ```swift
-    class AppDelegate: DBRLicenseVerificationListener{}
+    class AppDelegate: DBRLicenseVerificationListener
     ```

-2. Add the following code to initialize the license in method `application:didFinishLaunchingWithOptions:`:
+2. Add the following code to initialize the license in method `application:didFinishLaunchingWithOptions:` and receive the callback message :

     <div class="sample-code-prefix"></div>
     >- Objective-C